Gupta-Ravi/barberShop/README.md

 ## 🌐 Visit App

-You can view a live demo of the app [here](https://gupta-ravi.github.io/barberShop/).
+You can view a live demo of the website [here](https://gupta-ravi.github.io/barberShop/).

 ## 💻 Technologies Used